Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: Formal derivation of the mesoscopic model

 \section{Formal derivation of the mesoscopic model}

-Starting from system~\eqref{eq:micro_stoch} complemented with relations~\eqref{eq:micro_vel}, we now formally derive the mesoscopic counterpart of the microscopic model presented in section~\ref{sec:micro}.
-The procedure relies on classical limiting procedures of kinetic theory for multi-agent systems, as detailed, in the context of velocity-jump processes for cell migration, in~\citep{conte2023non}.
+Starting from system~\eqref{eq:micro_stoch} complemented with relations~\eqref{eq:micro_vel}, we formally derive the mesoscopic counterpart of the microscopic model presented in Section~\ref{sec:micro}.
+The derivation method relies on classical limiting procedures of kinetic theory for multi-agent systems, as detailed, in the context of velocity-jump processes for cell migration, in~\citep{conte2023non}.

 Since the components of the quadruple $(\X_{t+\Delta t},V_{t+\Delta t},\hbV_{t+\Delta t}, Y_{t+\Delta t})$ are given by the system~\eqref{eq:micro_stoch}, for any observable $\phi: \mathbb{R}^d \times \mathcal{V} \times [0,1] \to \mathbb{R}$, in the asymptotic regime $\Delta t \to 0^+$, the expectation